Idein/nnoir/nnoir-onnx/README.md

-# onnx2nnoir
+# nnoir-onnix

-onnx2nnoir is a converter from ONNX model to NNOIR model.
+nnoir-onnx is a converter from ONNX model to NNOIR model.

 ## Install